Ferrum ERCO Review

 The Hugo TT2 is probably the more natural sounding and the least digital in its timbre.
 Attacks break very smoothly with a very even harmonic balance to produce a very high-fidelity sound with a ton of resolution, especially through the mids.

 The ERCO has a cleaner coloration, a bit drier in its timbre but not a dry-sounding amp in its own right, only comparatively so.
 Treble tuning is a touch further forward in comparison, so notes have an edgier attack and a little harder in tone.
-However, one could easily argue it is a livelier tone with more bite in its midrange percussion depending on your preferences.

 One area that I think the ERCO competes well with the Hugo 2 is bass punch and general PRaT levels.
 The TT2 tends to do its magic in terms of transparency and clarity through the mids and highs but it comes at a price with a very neutral bass in terms of quantity.

-The ERCO sounds punchier on the lows, perhaps extends a little deeper also so whilst it lacks the TT2’s hyper-realism and panache for micro-detail it delivers a bit more ‘drive’ and rhythm to audio tracks.
+The ERCO sounds punchier on the lows, perhaps extending a little deeper also so whilst it lacks the TT2’s hyper-realism and panache for micro-detail it delivers a bit more ‘drive’ and rhythm to audio tracks.

 The TT2 envelops you will low-end detail and extends very deeply with gear that can dig deep in their own right, but its slam is polite in comparison.